-If a child or young person becomes the subject in a Child Protection Conference as an academy we may be asked to share information about the child or young person and his/her family.
-Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting.
+If a child or young person becomes the subject in a Child Protection Conference as a school we may be asked to share information about the child or young person and his/her family.
+Usually this will be in the form of a written report, the contents of which will be shared with parents/carers prior to the meeting preferably by the school.

 Child protection conferences will be attended by the DSL or DDSL.
 In exceptional circumstances another member of staff may attend with them.
-The reason this responsibility is not delegated is because the DSL has the overall training and accountability to act on behalf of the academy including agreeing their role in any child protection plan as well as the possible allocation of resources.
+The reason this responsibility is not delegated is because the DSL has the overall training and accountability to act on behalf of the school including agreeing their role in any child protection plan as well as the possible allocation of resources.